bomgar/1brc-go/README.md

 My attempt at https://github.com/gunnarmorling/1brc

 1000000000 rows run in 3 seconds on my machine.
-It does not mean anything compared to the offical challenge times because it is different hardware.
+Comparing this with the official leadberboard is meaningless (The hardware is different).

 ```bash
 # There is a 1000 row test file: